History of Sex in Cinema:

 The Sinister Urge (1961) (aka The Young and Immoral)

-Writer/director Ed Wood Jr.'s campy, low-budget crime drama was notable for Wood's usually cheesy and silly dialogue and wooden performances.
-This was, ironically, Wood's last "straight" film, as the B-director of schlock films would turn to creating soft-core porn in the future.
+Writer/director Ed Wood Jr.'s campy, low-budget crime drama was notable for Wood's usually cheesy and silly dialogue, poor pacing, and wooden performances.
+This was, ironically, Wood's last "straight" or mainstream film, as the B-director of schlock films would turn to creating soft-core porn in the future.
+It was partly inspired by the earlier success of Hitchcock's Psycho (1960).

 The film's outrageous cautionary claim was that pornography was directly responsible for "dope peddling" and the murder (!) of young aspiring starlets, all pornography models.

-The police officers used a transvestite cop to patrol the area, track down the murderer and smash the smut picture racket.
+The police officers, let by Police Lieutenant Matt Carson (Kenne Duncan), used a transvestite cop to patrol the area, track down the murderer and smash the smut picture racket.

 Splendor in the Grass (1961)